An in-depth report on the causes, diagnosis, treatment, and prevention of gout.

 - Some medications are aimed at treating acute attacks by reducing pain and inflammation in the joints and other tissues.

-- Other medications also prevent future attacks by lowering uric acid in the body.
+- Other medications are aimed at preventing future attacks by lowering uric acid in the body.

 - These medications are generally well tolerated and may include allopurinol, febuxostat, and probenecid.